 Some of the earliest whiskey distilled in Kentucky was produced in Bourbon County.
-The county was the fifth established in what would eventually become Kentucky, and was formed from Fayette County in 1785, when the region was still part of Virginia.
 Bourbon County, located in the Bluegrass Region of the state, proved especially well suited for growing corn, the major ingredient in whiskey.
-In the county, men like Jacob Spears combined corn and other grain ingredients such as wheat, barley or rye with the fresh water produced by local limestone springs into a distinctive brand of whiskey that earned the name of bourbon.
+Corn and other grain ingredients such as wheat, barley or rye were combined with the fresh water produced by local limestone springs and placed in barrels for storage.

 Early-nineteenth century Kentucky distillers produced their whiskey for both home use and market consumption.
 Bourbon often appeared in early Kentucky newspaper advertisements.
 One early notice, in the Paris "Western Citizen," offered "Bourbon whiskey by the barrel or keg."
 Bourbon County distiller Jacob Spears and his partner Samuel Williams readily marketed their particular brand as "Best Old Whiskey."
 By the middle of the nineteenth century, Bourbon was a nationally-recognized type of whiskey, distinct from other corn-only variations.

 By the late 1800s, Kentucky was the leading producer of bourbon in the nation.
 At that time, federal law established standards for aging and manufacturing processes.
 After Prohibition, the present standards were set, and, in 1964, Congress determined bourbon to be a distinctly American product by prohibiting importation of any bourbon whiskey.